fieldtrip/website/walkthrough.md

     data.trial{5}: [32x1000 double]

-Most often every trial has the same time axis.
-E.g. they all go from one second before the marker until three second after the marker.
+Most often every trial has the same time axis. e.g., they all go from one second before the marker until three second after the marker.
 This is not always the case however, and this is why every trial has its own time axis.
 It has the same length as the data, defining a (relative) time point in seconds for every sample in the data, for instance:

     data.time{5}: [1x1000 double]    % of which a small part might be:  [… 1.06 1.07 1.08 1.09 …]